mdn/project-template/README.md

-# MDN GitHub repository template
+# MDN repository template

-A project template repository based on the [template repository](https://github.com/cncf/project-template) by the [Cloud Native Computing Foundation](https://github.com/cncf).
+A template for MDN GitHub repositories.

 ## Using this template